Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-3.md

 For each function you write, you should include:

+- tests that describe expected behavior
-- 2 normal tests
+- at least 2 normal tests
-- 1 edge case
+- at least 1 edge case
-- 1 invalid input test
+- at least 1 invalid input test

+Your tests should be strong enough to catch incorrect implementations.

 ---